citelab/JAMScript/run.md

 2. Add the `tools` directory to your execution path.
 This way `djam` and `jam` tools are available for you.
 3. Make `docker` run without `sudo`.
 4. Test that you actually completed Step 3 successfully.
 Use a command like `docker ps` and see whether it runs.
+5. Pull the docker container with JAMScript.
+Use `djam pull mahes25/jamscript`.

 Everything should be setup at this point.
 Type `djam` or `jam` and you should see a menu of sub commands available under each of them.

+To compile a JAMScript program, do the following.
+1. Write or get a JAMScript program.
+The easiest is to download the **JAMSamples**.
+Run `git clone https://github.com/anrl/JAMSamples samples` to download many example programs into a `samples` folder.
+2. Change to a folder containing a valid JAMScript program. `cd samples/JData/String_Log` will change to the folder containing the string logging example.
+3. To compile this program: `djam compile stringlog.*`.
+4. After a successful compile, you should see `stringlog.jxe` in the folder.
+If not, the compilation did not succeed.
+You should have seen some error messages in the console to that effect.
+5. Once you have compiled the sample program, you can run the program in different ways: in a device, fog, or cloud.
+When you run in a device, you can specify different number of C nodes as well.
+By default, the `djam run` sub command creates a single C node.

 ### Running the example programs